openstack/charm-glance/README.md

   Enabling S3 backend overrides `expose-image-locations` as false not to expose S3 credentials through Glance API.

+### Cinder LVM-backed storage

+Glance can also use Cinder LVM-backed storage as its storage backend, the configuration option cinder-volume-types can be used to specify the volume types in Cinder.
+The steps below assume a pre-existing Cinder LVM-backed deployment (see the [cinder][cinder-charm] and [cinder-lvm][cinder-lvm-charm] charms).

+Here, Glance is deployed to machine '1' and related to Cinder:

+    juju deploy --to 1 glance
+    juju add-relation cinder:image-service glance:image-service
+    juju add-relation cinder:cinder-volume-service glance:cinder-volume-service

+Proceed with the common group of commands from the Ceph scenario.

+> **Note**: To support Cinder LVM-backed storage, Glance unit should be deployed on a baremetal machine or a virtual machine.

 ### Local storage

 Glance can simply use the storage available on the application unit's machine